-Our dream as a peak performing organisation is to 'create mental health and wellbeing opportunities that enable people to live their dreams and flourish'.
+Our dream as a peak performing organisation is to ‘transform mental health and addictions through fostering strong, compassionate, self-supporting communities’.
 How we strive for this dream on a day to day basis is guided by some important values and beliefs.

 Recovery doesn’t mean cure, nor is it an end point.
 Recovery is a process people undertake to work out how to manage and live with mental illness.

 We firmly believe that each person we support will recover and won’t need support from us forever.
 But we’re here for as long as they need us.

 Hope and respect are at the heart of everything we do, and we want to help people draw on their own inner strength and hopes for the future.

 We value diversity and recognise that people come to our service with their own culture, beliefs and practices.
 It is important to us that they always feel respected and culturally safe.

 We’re dedicated to working alongside people to plan support that’s right for them.